-Financial strength and flexibility.
 We maintain a conservative financial profile in order to preserve operational flexibility and financial stability.
-As of November 25, 2011, on a pro forma basis, after giving effect to this offering and using the net proceeds from this offering (assuming the midpoint of the price range set forth on the cover page of this prospectus) to pay down the borrowings on our senior secured credit facility, we expect to have approximately \$647 million available for borrowings under our senior secured credit facility.
-At September 30, 2011, pro forma for this offering, we expect to have total debt of approximately \$566 million, which is 1.5 times our annualized Adjusted EBITDA for the first nine months of 2011.
-We have diversified our capital sources, including raising \$350 million and \$200 million in senior unsecured notes in January 2011 and October 2011, respectively.
-We believe that our operating cash flow and the aforementioned liquidity sources provide us with the ability to implement our planned exploration and development activities.
+At September 30, 2011, on a pro forma basis as adjusted, after giving effect to the offering of \$200 million of old notes on October 19, 2011 and the application of the proceeds therefrom, we would have had approximately \$325 million available for borrowings under our senior secured credit facility and total debt of approximately \$877 million, which is 2.8 times our consolidated annualized Adjusted EBITDA for the first nine months of 2011.
+We believe that our operating cash flow, our liquidity sources and access to capital resources provide us with the ability to implement our planned exploration and development activities.